Resources and Services

 The Information Technology Services (ITS) department offers networking, wireless and computer technology resources for the entire Fairfield University community.

-ITS maximizes the use of technological innovations not in only the learning environment but also in all of Fairfield's business processes.
+ITS maximizes the use of technological innovations not only in the learning environment but also in all of Fairfield's business processes.
 ITS is responsible for managing the Banner platform, which securely houses all information on each individual student academic record, my.Fairfield, a web-based portal from which most university online resources can be accessed, and Workday, which securely houses financial and human resources data.
-My.Fairfeld provides single sign-on capability so each student will need to log in only once to access course registration, review filing requirements, accept financial aid awards, participate in the housing processes, view and print academic schedules and grades, complete surveys, access student Gmail accounts, and access Life@Fairfield and other student-related functions.
+My.fairfield provides single sign-on capability so each student will need to log in only once to access course registration, review filling requirements, accept financial aid awards, participate in the housing processes, view and print academic schedules and grades, complete surveys, access student email accounts and chat/collaboration services, and access Life@fairfield and other student-related functions.

 For more information on Information Technology Services, please visit the ITS website.